nikolak/RESTool/README.rst

 RESTool
 =======

+**For stable release please see download link below, the current master branch is for development only and may be broken and lead to loss of data!**

 Unofficial cross platform tool for migrating between browsers, backing up, and restoring from backups, "Reddit Enhancement Suite" aka RES settings.